tfr42/deegree-docker/deegree-webapp-tomcat/README.md

 deegree on Tomcat docker container
 ==================================

-Latest deegree webservice on docker using Apache Tomcat 8.5 on Java SE 8 with deegree WAR from the deegree.org website.
+Latest deegree webservice from the deegree.org website using Apache Tomcat 9 with OpenJDK 8 on Alpine Linux.

 Usage
 -----